The LASSO risk for gaussian matrices: A structural property and proof of the main results

 \subsection{Some notations}

 Before continuing, we introduce some useful notations.
 For any non-empty subset $S$ of $[m]$ and any $k\times m$ matrix $M$ we refer by $M_S$ to the $k$ by $|S|$ sub-matrix of $M$ that contains only the columns of $M$ corresponding to $S$.
 The same notation is used for vectors $v\in\reals^m$: $v_S$ is the vector $(v_i:\, i\in S)$.
+For any vector $v\in\reals^m$ we denote support of $v$ by